* Wall Street shares fall further after Wednesday slump

 U.S. lawmakers' pledges to avoid the "fiscal cliff" - some $600 billion in automatic tax hikes and spending cuts due in January - did little to dispel persistent doubts as to whether Congress can agree on a timely compromise.

-Fears that the world's biggest economy may suffer a recession in 2013 as a result of a sudden fiscal adjustment led stocks and crude oil prices to fall sharply on Wednesday and the slide continued on Thursday.
+Fears that the world's biggest economy may suffer a recession in 2013 as a result of a sudden fiscal adjustment led stocks and crude oil prices to fall sharply on Wednesday.

-However, U.S. stocks stabilized Thursday morning partly on news of a rise in U.S. exports and a bigger-than-expected drop in jobless benefit claims, though the data was distorted by the storm that disrupted life in U.S. Northeast this past week, helped stabilize U.S. stocks early in the session.
+A rise in U.S. exports and a bigger-than-expected drop in jobless benefit claims, though distorted by the storm that disrupted life in the U.S. Northeast this past week, helped stabilize U.S. stocks early in the session.

-On Wall Street, the three major U.S. stock indexes reversed their slight gain after a flat opening.
-Their decline accelerated in early afternoon trading, prompted by investors socking more money into bonds from stocks, analysts said.
+But the three major U.S. stock indexes reversed a slight gain and their decline later accelerated, prompted by investors socking more money into bonds from stocks, analysts said.

 FTSE component Siemens ended up 1.8 percent at 80.27 euros a share after the German engineering conglomerate reported a smaller-than-expected drop in profits and announced a cost-saving plan worth 6 billion euros ($7.7 billion).